MicrosoftLearning/MS-4006-Copilot-for-Microsoft-365-for-Administrators/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Initialize_M365_Tenant.md

 # Learning Path 1 - Lab 1 - Exercise 1 - Initialize your Microsoft 365 Tenant

 Adatum Corporation is a subsidiary of Contoso Electronics.
 Adatum runs its legacy applications (such as Microsoft Exchange Server 2019) in an on-premises deployment.
-As Adatum's new Microsoft 365 administrator, Holly Dickson, you have been tasked with preparing Adatum's Microsoft 365 deployment for Copilot for Microsoft 365.
+However, it recently subscribed to Microsoft 365, thereby creating a hybrid deployment in which it must synchronize its on-premises and cloud deployments.

+As Adatum's Microsoft 365 administrator, you have been tasked with deploying Microsoft 365 in Adatum’s hybrid deployment using a virtualized lab environment.
 In this exercise, you will set up Adatum's Microsoft 365 trial tenant, and your instructor will guide you on how to obtain your Microsoft 365 credentials in your lab-hosted environment.
 You will use these credentials throughout the remaining labs in this course.

 In your lab environment, your lab hosting provider has already obtained a Microsoft 365 trial tenant for you.
 Your lab provider has also created two admin accounts that you will use in your VM lab environment: